damianavila/RISE/doc/customize.md

 `false`) or restrict to the current fragment (when set to `true`, the default).

-These settings are experimental and may change in the future; we might remove `auto_select_fragment` as a setting altogether; we might also turn `auto_select` into a mere boolean, since the current setting `auto_select = "first"` has not proved of any practical value.
+**These settings are experimental and may change in the future**;
+hopefully the current default behaviour is just fine.
+We might remove `auto_select_fragment` as a setting altogether; we might also turn `auto_select` into a mere boolean, since the current setting `auto_select = "first"` has not proved of any practical value.
 Regardless, it seems like the most meaningful combinations as of now are either `auto_select = "none"` - in which case the other setting is ignored, or `auto_select = "code"` and `auto_select_fragment = true`, which now is the default.

 ### Change the width and height of slides